CenterForOpenScience/scrapi/README.md

 $ invoke harvester harvester-name --days=5
 ```

-Writing a harvester for inclusion with scrAPI?  [autooai](https://github.com/erinspace/autooai) is a utility that makes this easy for most cases.
+Writing a harvester for inclusion with scrAPI?
+If the provider makes their metadata available using the OAI-PMH standard, then [autooai](https://github.com/erinspace/autooai) is a utility that will do most of the work for you.

 ### Working with the OSF